Battle of the Milvian Bridge: Vision of Constantine

 From Eusebius, two accounts of the battle survive.
 The first, shorter one in the Ecclesiastical History promotes the belief that the Christian God helped Constantine but does not mention any vision.
 In his later Life of Constantine, Eusebius gives a detailed account of a vision and stresses that he had heard the story from the Emperor himself.
-According to this version, Constantine with his army was marching (Eusebius does not specify the actual location of the event, but it was clearly not in the camp at Rome), when he looked up to the sun and saw a cross of light above it, and with it the Greek words " Ἐν Τούτῳ Νίκα", En toutōi níka, usually translated into Latin as "in hoc signo vinces".
+According to this version, Constantine with his army was marching (Eusebius does not specify the actual location of the event, but it was clearly not in the camp at Rome), when he looked up to the sun and saw a cross of light above it, and with it the Greek words "Ἐν Τούτῳ Νίκα", En toutōi níka, usually translated into Latin as "in hoc signo vinces".
 The literal meaning of the phrase in Greek is "in this (sign), conquer" while in Latin it's "in this sign, you shall conquer"; a more free translation would be "Through this sign [you shall] conquer".
 At first he was unsure of the meaning of the apparition, but in the following night he had a dream in which Christ explained to him that he should use the sign against his enemies.
 Eusebius then continues to describe the labarum, the military standard used by Constantine in his later wars against Licinius, showing the Chi-Rho sign.

-Follis depicting Constantine the Great with his eyes raised to heaven, minted in Heraclea circa 327-329AD, commemorating his vision at the Milvian Bridge.
+Follis depicting Constantine the Great with his eyes raised to heaven, minted in Heraclea circa 327–329 AD, commemorating his vision at the Milvian Bridge.

 The accounts of the two contemporary authors, though not entirely consistent, have been merged into a popular notion of Constantine seeing the Chi-Rho sign on the evening before the battle.
 Both authors agree that the sign was not widely understandable to denote Christ (although among the Christians, it was already being used in the catacombs along with other special symbols to mark and/or decorate Christian tombs).
 Its first imperial appearance is on a Constantinian silver coin from c.
 317, which proves that Constantine did use the sign at that time, though not very prominently.
 He made more extensive use of the Chi-Rho and the Labarum later, during the conflict with Licinius.

 The description from 28 October 312, "A cross centered on the Sun", fits with the atmospheric optical phenomenon of a sun dog.